Regulation of artificial intelligence in the United States: Biden administration (2021–2025)

 The Biden administration, in October 2023 signaled that they would release an executive order leveraging the federal government's purchasing power to shape AI regulations, hinting at a proactive governmental stance in regulating AI technologies.
-On October 30, 2023, President Biden released this Executive Order on Safe, Secure, and Trustworthy Artificial Intelligence.
-The Executive Order addresses a variety of issues, such as focusing on standards for critical infrastructure, AI-enhanced cybersecurity, and federally funded biological synthesis projects.
+On October 30, 2023, President Biden released Executive Order 14110 on Safe, Secure, and Trustworthy Artificial Intelligence.
+The Executive Order includes directives on standards for critical infrastructure, AI-enhanced cybersecurity, and federally funded biological synthesis projects.
 The Executive Order provides the authority to various agencies and departments of the US government, including the Energy and Defense departments, to apply existing consumer protection laws to AI development.
-The Executive Order builds on the Administration’s earlier agreements with AI companies to instate new initiatives to "red-team" or stress-test AI dual-use foundation models, especially those that have the potential to pose security risks, with data and results shared with the federal government.
+The Executive Order builds on the Administration's earlier agreements with AI companies to instate new initiatives to "red-team" or stress-test AI dual-use foundation models, especially those that have the potential to pose security risks, with data and results shared with the federal government.
 The Executive Order also recognizes AI's social challenges, and calls for companies building AI dual-use foundation models to be wary of these societal problems.
-For example, the Executive Order states that AI should not “worsen job quality”, and should not “cause labor-force disruptions”.
-Additionally, Biden’s Executive Order mandates that AI must “advance equity and civil rights”, and cannot disadvantage marginalized groups.
+For example, the Executive Order states that AI should not "worsen job quality", and should not "cause labor-force disruptions".
+Additionally, Biden's Executive Order mandates that AI must "advance equity and civil rights", and cannot disadvantage marginalized groups.
 It also called for foundation models to include "watermarks" to help the public discern between human and AI-generated content, which has raised controversy and criticism from deepfake detection researchers.
+Biden also issued a National Security Memorandum on Artificial Intelligence in October 2024.

+Federal grantmaking emerged as a mechanism of AI governance.
+Through discretionary grants, federal agencies set program objectives, eligibility criteria, and funding conditions in Notices of Funding Opportunity (NOFOs), which can shape how artificial intelligence technologies are developed and deployed by funding recipients.
+Guidance issued by the Office of Management and Budget (OMB) to implement the Executive Order's policies applied risk-management requirements primarily to procurement and agency uses of AI, while generally excluding federal financial assistance programs.